oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools-config/model_filters.md

 ---

 WebLogic Deploy Tooling supports the use of model filters to manipulate the domain model.
-The Create Domain, Update Domain, and Deploy Applications Tool apply filters to the model after it is read, before it is validated and applied to the domain.
+The Create Domain, Update Domain, and Deploy Applications Tools apply filters to the model after it is read, before it is validated and applied to the domain.
 The Discover Domain Tool applies filters to the model after it has been discovered, before the model is validated and written.

 Model filters are written in Jython, and must be compatible with the version used in the corresponding version of WLST.
 A filter must implement the method `filter_model(model)`, which accepts as a single argument the domain model as a Jython dictionary.
 This method can make any adjustments to the domain model that are required.
 Filters can be stored in any directory, as long as they can be accessed by WebLogic Deploy Tooling.